 • It can be difficult to determine which companies are truly focused on socially responsible or green initiatives.
 Some companies may claim to implement sustainable practices on the surface, while they also engage in practices behind the scenes that are not pro-environment.

-Getting Started With Green Investing
+How to Get Started With Green Investing

 If an investor is interested in trying out green investing, there are a variety of accessible ways to get started.
 Thanks to the proliferation of online brokers, investors can begin making ethically conscious stock market purchases without ever leaving their homes.